Coneriys/apache4/docs/content/setup/swarm.md

   - "--metrics.prometheus=true"

-  # Optionally change the entry point metrics are exposed on (defaults to 'traefik')
+  # Optionally change the entry point metrics are exposed on (defaults to 'apache4')
   - "--metrics.prometheus.entrypoint=metrics"

   # Add labels to metrics for routers/services (can increase cardinality)